tfrs1/preq/README.md

 # `preq` - command-line utility for all your pull request needs

+<font size="7">ALPHA</font>

-`preq` tries to be useful and smart about creating your pull requests.
-It attempts to determine all parameters from Git repository in the working directory where the command is executed.
-All parameters can be, of course, overridden using flags.
+`preq` is a command line utility for working with pull requests.
+It tries to be useful and quick by leveraging information from local Git repositories.
+Parameters can be also be explicitly set using flags.

+The application is in alpha state and only recommended for evaluation.

 ## Installation